richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Other covariates

 The spatial coordinates of the reference plots were included as additional covariates to account for the sensitivity of the RF to spatial autocorrelation.
-In this study, we assumed that the reference label for sampling plots remained unchaged between years, meaning if plot A was labelled class X in 2019, the class ID will remain same in other years.
-The longitude and latitude in decimal degrees were the covariates and remained same regardless of the study year.
+In this study, we assumed that the reference label for sampling plots remained unchaged between years, meaning if plot **A** was labelled class **X** in 2019, the class ID will remain same in other years.
+The longitude and latitude in decimal degrees were the covariates and these remained same regardless of the study year.

 There were 65 covariates per the yearly composite of Sentinel-2 and Sentinel-1 imagery, making a total of 325 covariates for the five years.
 Plus, the topographic variables and spatial coordinates of the reference plots, 332 covariates were used for the image classification analysis.